fgmacedo/python-statemachine/docs/actions.md

 : The {ref}`Transition` instance that was activated by the {ref}`Event`.

-So, you can implement Actions and Guards like these, but this list is not exaustive, it's only to give you a few examples...  any combination of parameters will work, including extra parameters that you may inform when triggering an {ref}`event`:
+So, you can implement Actions and Guards like these, but this list is not exhaustive, it's only to give you a few examples...  any combination of parameters will work, including extra parameters that you may inform when triggering an {ref}`event`: